Purpose and Scope

-If any changes are made to this privacy statement, we shall notify you accordingly.
+If any changes are made to this privacy statement, we shall notify our clients accordingly.
 The revision date shown on at the end of this page will also be amended.
-We do however encourage you to review this privacy statement occasionally so as to always be informed about how we are processing and protecting your personal information.
+We do however encourage our clients to review this privacy statement occasionally so as to always be informed about how we are processing and protecting our clients personal information.

-Our website uses small files known as cookies to enhance its functionality and improve your experience.
+Our website uses small files known as cookies to enhance its functionality and improve our clients experience.

 Note: The General Data Protection Regulation (EU) 2016/679 shall come into effect on May 25th 2018.
 Until then, the Processing of Personal Data (Protection of Individuals) Laws 2001 till 2012 remain in force.

 Monitoring and Review